 - TEL Help: what guidance is available when running a Blackboard test under examination conditions? (website) – guidance.

 - TEL Help: how do I use a Blackboard Assignment for an online exam? (website) – guidance.

-- Academic Development & Diversity: Inclusive Pedagogy and Practice (website) – guidance on designing and hosting inclusive, accessible online exams.
+- Academic Development & Diversity (AD&D): Inclusive Pedagogy and Practice (SharePoint) – guidance on designing and hosting inclusive, accessible online exams.

-- Please see our student examination guidance document: March 2022 (word) for information on exam scheduling, library support and academic integrity.
+- Please see our student examination guidance for information on exam scheduling, library support and academic integrity.
 You can also find a list of frequently asked questions to help prepare your students for the exam.
 These FAQs help your students prepare for their exam, tell them how to find out information about their exams, and what to do in the event of technical problems during the exam or when submitting their exam.
-Alongside these FAQs there is a student exam flowchart: March 2022 (PDF) available as well.

 - My Hallam: Exam schedules and timetables (website) – student guidance.

 - My Hallam: Coursework and exams (website) – student guidance.

 - Guardian Education: How your students can study solo and prepare for online exams at home (website).

 Once the main cohorts feedback is released, markers need to be aware that any further feedback created after this point will be immediately available to students i.e. for those students with extensions or in-module retrieval.
 To control the release of feedback, staff can use the ‘save as draft’ functionality which allows online feedback to be published to the student at a chosen date and time.